danjamesadams/biographica_test/README.md

 access to commercially sensitive materials.

 A naive pipeline versioning has been implemented here with a git tag, which could be incremented appropriately with features, fixes and release work.
-This would work with a NextFlow-based pipeline as once can pull based on a git tag.
+This would work with a NextFlow-based pipeline as one can pull based on a git tag.